$\mathcal{PT}$-symmetric mapping of three states and its implementation on a cloud quantum processor: Embedding by the dilation method for and

 and for this case, $\mathcal{D}^{\rm{II}}_-\left(\alpha,\rho = -\frac{\pi}{2}\right) = 1$, and in the limit $\alpha\rightarrow-\frac{\pi}{2}$:

 Importantly, combining two cases $\mathcal{D}^{\rm{II}}_{\pm}$, we observe that:

 And similarly:

-From Eqns.~\ref{Leverage1} and~\ref{Leverage2}, one can observe that when the probability of the decisive outcome is taken into account, the $\mathcal{PT}$-symmetric transformation on the second stage does not improve the state distinguishability.
-The state in the $\mathcal{PT}$-symmetric exceptional point ($\ket{\chi_1}$ or $\ket{\chi_2}$) has a low probability of the conclusive outcome.
-The state $\ket{\chi_3}$ has a small projection on the reference vector corresponding to the exceptional point, but its decisiveness is much higher, as one can observe in Eqns.~\ref{Dec1} and~\ref{Dec2}, in such a way that average error rate remains the same since all values of $\rho$ in Eqns.~\ref{Leverage1} and~\ref{Leverage2} are rescaled by the same factor.
-Similarly, from Eqns.~\ref{Leverage3} and~\ref{Leverage4}, one observes that an increase in $\cos_{\mathcal{PT}}^2$ is accompanied by reduction of $\mathcal{D}^{\rm{II}}_{\pm}$ and thus on \textit{average} one obtains the same result as in the Hermitian case.
+From Eqns.~\eqref{Leverage1} and~\eqref{Leverage2}, it can be observed that when the probability of a decisive outcome is taken into account, the $\mathcal{PT}$-symmetric transformation during \textit{Stage 2} does \underline{not} improve state distinguishability.
+The state at the $\mathcal{PT}$-symmetric exceptional point ($\ket{\chi_1}$ or $\ket{\chi_2}$) has a low probability of a conclusive outcome.
+The state $\ket{\chi_3}$, upon successful postselection, has a small projection on the reference vector corresponding to the exceptional point.
+However, its decisiveness (the probability of successful postselection) is much higher than that of the state corresponding to the exceptional point ($\ket{\chi_1}$ or $\ket{\chi_2}$), as observed in Eqns.~\eqref{Dec1} and~\eqref{Dec2}.
+As a result, the average error rate remains the same as in the Hermitian case since all values of $\rho$ in Eqns.~\eqref{Leverage1} and~\eqref{Leverage2} are rescaled by the same factor.
+Similarly, from Eqns.~\eqref{Leverage3} and~\eqref{Leverage4}, one observes that an increase in $\cos_{\mathcal{PT}}^2$ is accompanied by a reduction of $\mathcal{D}^{\rm{II}}_{\pm}$, resulting in the same average outcome as in the Hermitian case.

-However, as we discuss in Section~\ref{Discussion}, the capability to consolidate all relevant information regarding the parameter of interest within a small subset of events can be inherently advantageous.
-Furthermore, when utilizing a non-MSE performance metric—such as, for instance, $\cos^4_{\mathcal{PT}}\times\mathcal{D}^{\rm{II}}_{\pm}$ instead of $\cos^2_{\mathcal{PT}}\times\mathcal{D}^{\rm{II}}_{\pm}$—it becomes evident that $\mathcal{PT}$-symmetric sensing can offer advantages over its Hermitian counterpart.
+Nevertheless, as we show in Section~\ref{SensingApplication}, the ability to consolidate all relevant information about the parameter of interest within a small subset of events provides significant technical advantages over conventional Hermitian systems in terms of the information-cost rate.
+Additionally, as demonstrated in Section~\ref{SearchApplication}, Eqn.~\eqref{Leverage3} indicates that the application of $\mathcal{PT}$-symmetric operations does \underline{not} reduce the number of oracle calls needed to find a target in the unstructured quantum database.
+However, when combined with the punctuated version of Grover's search algorithm, it significantly reduces the \textit{qubit readout cost}, presenting substantial technical advantages for NISQ computers.

+Additionally, observe that for any value of $\alpha$, a failed post-selection event -- corresponding to the ancilla being measured as $\ket{1}_{ancilla}$ in Eqn.~\eqref{CombinedStateWorkAncilla} -- deterministically collapses the qubit state into a form that is independent of $\rho$, up to normalization:

+In particular, as discussed in Section~\ref{SensingApplication}, whenever post-selection fails, the Quantum Fisher Information is zero, since the resulting density matrix is constant in this case.